-Attachment 5 shows the tiered remediation fees for three benefit groups since 2002.
+Attachment 5 shows the tiered remediation fees for these benefit groups since 2002.

-Significant remediation fee determination process improvements were put into place for 2018.
-With the support of Jason Bogal (Technology Services), Doug Dufva, Cori Burke, and Lora Zimmer (all from Assessor's Office); Brent Thomas (Community Services) has implemented an automated process for distributing remediation fees for common area parcels that will save an estimated 120 hours of CTMRD program staff working time and eliminate the need for the Treasurer's office to send out general tax bills for 656 common area parcels.
+The remediation fee determination process improvements first put into place for 2018 will save an estimated 120 hours of CTMRD program staff working time and eliminate the need for the Treasurer's office to send out general tax bills for 702 common area parcels in 2019.